-When we arrived at the food pantry, the line stretched the length of the building, with more people queuing up at the rear of the line.
-As I began my interviews, I found that many participants were concerned about the afternoon weather forecast, specifically a tornado warning that had been issued.
-I asked a woman standing in line what she planned to do and she told me she intended to go to the library because it is a safe place and she wouldn’t be asked to leave.
+When we arrived at the food pantry, the line stretched to the length of the building, with more people queuing up at the rear of the line.
+As I began my interviews, I found that many participants were concerned about the afternoon weather forecast, specifically a tornado warning that was issued.
+I asked a woman standing in line what she planned to do.
+She told me she intended to go to the library because it is a safe place, and she wouldn’t be asked to leave.

 The conversations I had during the PIT count opened my eyes to the many hazards to which homeless individuals are exposed.
 I followed that realization with research on natural hazards vulnerability among men experiencing homelessness in Central Florida (Settembrino, 2013; Settembrino, 2015), and a Quick Response Program study on the effects of Hurricane Sandy on homeless shelter services and their guests in New Jersey (Settembrino, 2013; Settembrino, Forthcoming).

-Historically, disasters have been viewed as acts of God that we as humans can prepare for, but have little control over.
+Historically, disasters have been viewed as acts of God that we, as humans, can prepare for, but have little control over.
 With the introduction of the social vulnerability perspective in the early 1990s, an important shift occurred in disaster research.
-Social scientists—rather than deeming disasters as random and indiscriminate acts of god—began to consider social and economic systems that generate vulnerability and argued that disaster risk is distributed in ways that reflect existing social inequalities (Aptekar and Boore, 1990; Morrow and Enarson, 1998; Peacock et al., 1997).
+Social scientists—rather than deeming disasters as random and indiscriminate acts of God—considered social and economic systems that generate vulnerability and argued that disaster risk is distributed in ways that reflect existing social inequalities (Aptekar and Boore, 1990; Morrow and Enarson, 1998; Peacock et al., 1997).

 As a result, disaster researchers and policy makers identified a number of groups as more vulnerable than others, including children, the elderly, women, racial minorities, the poor, immigrants, and individuals with physical or mental disabilities (Cutter et al., 2003).
 These groups differ from one another, yet when viewed through a social vulnerability perspective, they have things in common, such as limited access to vital economic and social resources, limited autonomy and power, and low levels of social capital (Morrow, 1999).